AmrPaper/autibot/README.md

 Current functionality:
 1. A few functions where it responds to certain messages with responses that are mainly inside jokes
-2. A singular slash command that I made just for the sake of learning how to deal with those
+2. A few slash commands that I made just for the sake of learning how to deal with those